grgbr/cute/sphinx/user.rst

 Console
 -------

-Console reports shows general progress informations as well as details about test failures onto `standard streams <stdios_>`_.
+Console reports show general progress informations as well as details about test failures onto `standard streams <stdios_>`_.
 See section `statistics`_ for explainations about output details.